koltyakov/sp-rest-proxy/README.md

 ## Authentication settings

-Since communication module (sp-request), which is used in sppull, had received additional SharePoint authentication methods, they are also supported in sppull.
+Since communication module (sp-request), which is used in sppull, had received additional SharePoint authentication methods, they are also supported in sp-rest-proxy.

 - SharePoint On-Premise (Add-In permissions):
     - `clientId`